|

 Occupational information may be important to understand

-ancestor’s life.
-Two people with the same name may be distinguished by
+an ancestor’s life.
+Two people with the same name may be

-Since skilled trades are often passed from father to son, occupation
+skilled trades are often passed from father to son,

-may be indirect evidence of a family relationship.
+occupation may be indirect evidence of a family

 Family names

-genealogical information, and a source of significant confusion for
+pieces of genealogical information, and a source of

-or surname.
-It is often also called the last name
+It is often also called the last name because, for

 given name.